-In June of 2014, Buckeye Current brought RW-2x to the Isle of Man for the 2014 Isle of Man TT Zero successfully defending the title as fastest collegiate team in the electric race and securing for the second year, a third place podium finish.
+In June of 2014, Buckeye Current brought RW-2.X to the Isle of Man, for the 2014 TT Zero, and successfully defended the title as fastest collegiate team in the electric race and securing for the second year, a third place podium finish.

 The major powertrain and chassis components are unchanged from last year:

 |Battery cells||Advanced Electronic Energy (AEE) 40 Ah packaged prismatic|

 In 2014, a complete redesign of the battery pack was undertaken.
 The result is a chassis with more than 10º extra lean angle, weighing about 30 lb.
 (14 kg) less.

 A completely new datalogging and drive control system was also designed from the ground up for this year's vehicle.
 RW-2.X constantly records over 100 unique sensor measurements, including battery cell voltages, temperature measurements, aerodynamic pressures, and more.